Godhood and Theosis

 Mormons can spin the statements of the past all they want, but the fact of the matter is that there is no similarity linking these statements with Mormonism.
 First of all, theosis, or "union with God," speaks in part of a desire or perceived ability to seek God's holiness.
 It never attempts to undermine the biblical truth that God is one nor does this teaching give hope to believers that they can expect to become ontologically a God.
 In other words, theosis does not support the notion that Christians will ever achieve the essence or being of a God.

-In their excellent book titled Mormon America, Richard and Joan Ostling spend several pages examining this alleged compatibility between Eastern theosis and Mormon godhood.
+In their book titled, The Power and the Promise: Mormon America, Richard and Joan Ostling spend several pages examining this alleged compatibility between Eastern theosis and Mormon godhood.

 "... the basic theological assumptions that lie behind those quotes-the assumptions of the patristics and of Mormon theology - are radically and fundamentally different.
 Millet's Fireside address, for example, expressed standard Mormon orthodoxy when he said, 'God is not of another species.'
 Traditional Christian scholars say the God of the early church fathers is monotheistic, always the self-existent creator of another species."

 Jaroslav Pelikan, the Sterling Professor Emeritus of History at Yale University who is considered one of the world's leading scholars in the history of Christianity, stated,